morganthomas/winning-arguments/winning-arguments.md

 Here's an example of a non-game: making toast.
 If you are a native English speaker: does it sound natural to describe making toast as a game?
 For me, the answer is that it is not natural.
 Making toast is not a game.
 It's some other kind of activity.
 Food preparation.

 Here are some examples of activities that are not usually called games: fixing your toaster; driving to work; working; sleeping; having sex; thinking; conversation; serving on a jury in a court of law; voting.
 People don't usually call any of these things games, and yet many of them have certain similarities to games.
-Serving on a jury and voting both have game-like qualities, being socially agreed upon systems of rules within which people make decisions in order to fulfill the objective of the game (making a fair decision on the case being presented, and electing representatives and resolving plebiscites, respectively).
+Serving on a jury and voting both have game-like qualities, being group activities governed by socially agreed upon systems of rules within which people make decisions in order to fulfill the objective of the activity (making a fair decision on the case being presented, and electing representatives and resolving plebiscites, respectively).

 ## Statements